 Also, remember that archway over the tub?
 Michael decided to go ahead and rip shorter boards, to shiplap that as well.
 It was a simple fix, and I think it looks gorgeous!

 Once again, for my vanities I decided to go with Menards clearance vanities, and had to travel to three different Menards in our area, and finally found two vanities that were in good shape.
-I didn’t exactly like the wood color, as it was a little more yellow than I wanted, so I decided to do a Minwax Gel stain as a glaze over the doors, and it deepened and distressed the wood color just enough to be what I was looking for!
+I didn’t exactly like the wood color, as it was a little more yellow than I wanted, so I decided to do a Minwax Gel stain in hickory as a glaze over the doors, and it deepened and distressed the wood color just enough to be what I was looking for!
 I just used the wipe on/wipe off method, with heavier application around the edges and beveling.

 Ok, so I’m sure everyone is ready to finally see the big REVEAL!
 I’ll do another post later this week or next, and link it with the custom art printables that I used, and I’ll update with product links on where you can purchase the items that I used in this makeover, but here we go!!
 I’ll do a little before and after iPhone pano photo comparison, and then detail shots below!